 As Chair of the Department of Genetics and Genomic Sciences, Dr. Margolin oversees a vibrant enterprise that is ranked fourth nationally among medical schools in National Institutes of Health funding for genetics research.
 The Department’s research encompasses the basic mechanisms of genetic regulation, translational genomics research, and genomic medicine.
 Additionally, the Department operates an internationally-renowned medical genetics faculty practice and trains clinical fellows.
-As Director of the Icahn Institute for Genomics and Multiscale Biology, Dr. Margolin leads a world-class computational genomics Institute focused on integrating the digital universe of biomedical data to advance discovery and delivery of revolutionary treatments.
+As Director of the Icahn Institute for Data Science and Genomic Technology, Dr. Margolin leads a world-class computational genomics Institute focused on integrating the digital universe of biomedical data to advance discovery and delivery of revolutionary treatments.

 In his role as Senior Associate Dean for Precision Medicine, Dr. Margolin works closely with other senior leaders to accelerate Mount Sinai’s commanding Precision Medicine program.
 Precision medicine, a major component of the ISMMS Strategic Plan, presents an opportunity to revolutionize the delivery of health care by customizing disease diagnosis, treatment, and prevention to individual patient needs.